 New heart attacks happen to about 635,000 people in the U.S. each year.
 About 300,000 people a year have a second heart attack.
 About 1 in 7 deaths in the U.S. is due to coronary heart disease, which includes heart attacks.

 A note from Cleveland Clinic

 A blocked artery needs immediate care to prevent permanent heart damage.
-You may think that if your symptoms are not intense and severe, you’re not having a heart attack.
+You may think that if your symptoms aren’t intense and severe, you’re not having a heart attack.
 However, it’s best to get your symptoms checked.
 Calling 911, rather than driving yourself or having someone else drive you, can be even more life-saving than you think.
-Time saved is heart muscle saved, and that means you have a better chance of a good outcome.
+Time saved is a heart muscle saved, and that means you have a better chance of a good outcome.

-Last reviewed by a Cleveland Clinic medical professional on 08/11/2021.
+Last reviewed by a Cleveland Clinic medical professional on 10/30/2022.